-W-950-909-Gardening - Clover Kids may bring 2 different vegetables for exhibit on a paper plate.
+W-950-9010-Gardening - Clover Kids may bring 2 different vegetables for exhibit on a paper plate.
 Each vegetable is prepared and displayed separately.

-W-950-910-Flowers - Clover Kids may bring 3 or 5 stems of cut flowers of the same cultivar in a container.
+W-950-911-Flowers - Clover Kids may bring 3 or 5 stems of cut flowers of the same cultivar in a container.
 May bring two exhibits but must be different cultivars.

-W-950-911-Special Garden Project - Clover Kids may bring 1 Hakurei Turnip for exhibit on a paper plate.
+W-950-912-Special Garden Project - Clover Kids may bring 1 Mrs. Burn's Lemon Basil for exhibit on a paper plate.